samuelco1997/samuelco1997.github.io/index.md

 For this project in my Neural Networks class, I attempted to create a dog whistle classification system using LLM-generated word embeddings from the DistilBERT transformer, in combination with traditional supervised learning techniques, namely K-Nearest Neighbor and Logistic Regression.
 Results were promising, with accuracy and F1 scores above 0.90.
 - [**World Health & Happiness Dashboard in Tableau**](https://public.tableau.com/app/profile/sam8656/viz/Worldhealthandhappiness/Dashboard1)

-This dashboard is the final product of my Google Data Analytics Certificate.
+This dashboard is the final product of my Google Data Analytics Certificate coursework.
 It shows health and happiness metrics across the world, pre-pandemic.
+My credentials for this certificate can be found [here](https://www.coursera.org/account/accomplishments/professional-cert/9QY9C49T9SJP?utm_source=link&utm_medium=certificate&utm_content=cert_image&utm_campaign=pdf_header_button&utm_product=prof).